cloudmesh-community/book/chapters/class/516/week4-openstack.md

 ## Horizon

-The information on ho to use it is available in the Chameleon book.
+The information on how to use Horizon is available in the Chameleon book.

 A video of the meeting on Tuesday 17 Sep will be made available

 ## Cloudmesh OpenStack interface

-The information on ho to use it is available in the Chameleon book.
+The information on howto use it is available in the Chameleon book.

 A video of the meeting on Tuesday 17 Sep will be made available

 ## OpenStack Command line Client

-The information on ho to use it is available in the Chameleon book.
+The information on how to use it is available in the Chameleon book.

 ### Installation of Cloudmesh Cloud Bundle